University of Sheffield: Sheffield Varsity

-People associated with the university

 Notable alumni

 Many notable people in a number of disciplines have attended Sheffield.
 A number of politicians are alumni of the university, including President of Dominica Nicholas Liverpool, Deputy Prime Minister of Turkey Nurettin Canikli, Home Secretary David Blunkett, Minister for Foreign Affairs of Seychelles Jean-Paul Adam, Downing Street Chief of Staff Nick Timothy.
 At least ten Members of the UK Parliament and two Members of the European Parliament have studied at Sheffield.
 Notable public servants who have studied at the university includes Secretary General of the Higher Commission for Industrial Security of Saudi Arabia Khalid S. Al-Ageel, Chief Economist at the Bank of England Andy Haldane, head of London Metropolitan Police Bernard Hogan-Howe, Chief of the Defence Staff Stuart Peach, and Children's Commissioner for England Maggie Atkinson.

 Sheffield has educated a number of judges and lawyers.
 The university has the highest number of alumni appointed to the bench of the Court of Appeal after Oxford and Cambridge.
 In November 2013, the court had a bench consisting of judges all graduated at Sheffield; the sitting judges were Lord and Lady Justices of Appeal Maurice Kay, Anne Rafferty and Julia Macur.
 The Sheffield School of Law has also produced lawyers around the world.
 This includes Deputy Minister of Justice of Afghanistan Mohammad Qasim Hashimzai, Chief Justice of Bangladesh Md.
 Muzammel Hossain, Supreme Court Justice of Sierra Leone Henry M. Joko-Smart, and Chief Justice of Malaysia Arifin Zakaria.

 Writers who attended the university include two-times Booker Prize winner Hilary Mantel, Lee Child, Andrew Grant, Brooke Magnanti (Belle de Jour), Lindsay Ashford and Katie B. Edwards.
 Actors and actress Brian Glover, Ian Hallard, Rachel Shelley and Eddie Izzard were students at the university.
 Notable Sheffield alumni in religion includes Dean of Westminster Abbey Wesley Carr, Dean of Christ Church of Oxford Martyn Percy, General Secretary of Action of Churches Together in Scotland Stephen Smyth, and Archbishop of Sydney Glenn Davies.
 Many pioneers were students at the university, including first British astronaut Helen Sharman, Polar explorer Roy Koerner, and the first female pilot to fly solo from London to Australia Amy Johnson.
 Sheffield students have also excelled in sports.
 Jessica Ennis-Hill and Hollie Webb are Olympic gold medalists.
 Bryony Page and Nick Beighton have won medals at the Olympics and Paralympics respectively.
 Notable alumni in sports also include Herbert Chapman, Zara Dampney, Catherine Faux, Tim Robinson and David Wetherill.

 Warburg Medal winning scientist Hans Kornberg have been studied at Sheffield, along with Olive Scott and Donald Bailey, inventor of the Bailey bridge.
 Sheffield's Department of Chemistry has also educated two winners of the Nobel Prize in Chemistry.